 Alzheimer’s often develops slowly over several years.
-It is not always obvious to begin with and symptoms can overlap with other illnesses.
+It is not always obvious to begin with and symptoms can be subtle and overlap with other illnesses such as depression.

-Sometimes it can be difficult to distinguish Alzheimer’s from mild forgetfulness which can be seen in normal ageing.
+In the early stages, it can sometimes be difficult to distinguish Alzheimer’s from mild forgetfulness which can be seen in normal ageing.

 - Regularly forgetting recent events, names and faces.

 - Becoming increasingly repetitive, e.g. repeating questions after a very short interval.